seven7ty/dsc.py/README.md

 - raw : dict (The raw response from the API)

 #### Link
+- name: str (for example if the url is https://dsc.gg/statch , it will return 'statch')
+- url: str
 - clicks: int
 - unique: int (Unique clicks)
 - type: str